adamsilver/fdpb/05-an-inbox.md

 ### Disabling And Hiding Buttons

-Some multi-select interfaces choose to hide or disable the menu buttons until users select at least one item in the list.
-It could be argued that showing (or enabling) action buttons in response to checking a checkbox may help users take the next step more easily.
-In the case of hiding them, the interface becomes more streamlined and only shows the action buttons once they become relevant.
+Some multi-select interfaces will hide or disable the menu buttons until at least one item's been selected.
+You could argue that showing (or enabling) the buttons in response to selecting an item helps users take the next step.
+In the case of hiding the buttons, the interface becomes more streamlined as they're only shown as they become relevant.

 On the flipside, this only — potentially — helps sighted users.
-And even so, they'd have to be using a large screen whereby the items and the menu are always in full view.
+Even then, they'd have to be within the viewport to notice them.
 This is not a particularly inclusive approach to design.
 We also discussed the full range of problems associated with disabling buttons in “A Registration Form”.
 As a quick reminder, they don't let users know why they're disabled and they are not focusable to screen readers.

-Decluttering an interface is a noble goal, but never at the cost of clarity and inclusivity.
+Decluttering an interface is a noble goal, but not at the cost of clarity and inclusivity.
 Instead of hiding buttons, make room for them early in the design process.
-Hiding functionality away from users and requiring them to perform an additional action to reveal that functonality should always be a last resort.
+Hiding functionality away from users and requiring them to reveal that functonality should be a last resort.

 ### Menu Types